DioxusLabs/blitz/README.md

 ## Architecture

-Blitz is split into several pieces:
+Blitz consists of a core DOM abstraction (`blitz-dom`), and several modular pieces which provide functionality like networking, rendering, windows, and state management.
+These pieces can be combined together to make a cohesive web engine.

+### Crates

+**Core:**

+- `blitz-traits`: Minimal crate containing types and traits to allow the other crates to interoperate without depending on each other
 - `blitz-dom`: The core DOM abstraction that includes style resolution and layout but not drawing/painting.
 Combines the best of Stylo and Taffy that allows you to build extendable dom-like structures.

+**Modules**:
-- `blitz`: Adds a Vello/WGPU based renderer to `blitz-dom`
+- `blitz-renderer-vello`: Adds a Vello/WGPU based renderer to `blitz-dom`
+- `blitz-net`: Networking that can fetch resources over http, from the file-system or from encoded data URIs.
-- `dioxus-native`: A dioxus integration layer for blitz.
-Render your Dioxus app using Blitz.
-Currently `dioxus-native` also contains the HTML renderer but this will likely be split out into it's own package in future.
+- `dioxus-native`: This crate should contain just a dioxus integration layer for Blitz.
+However, it currently contains all of the following functionality:
+  - `DioxusDocument` - A dioxus integration layer for Blitz
+  - `HtmlDocument` - An HTML rendering layer for Blitz
+  - `Window` - A winit-based "shell" for running Blitz applications in a window.

+  These different parts will be split into separate crates in future.

 ## Status